Dear readers of ADxS.org, please forgive the disruption.

 • Gabapentin

-Contrary to several mentions, gabapentin is not a GABA agonist.
+Contrary to some reports, gabapentin is not a GABA agonist.

 Although gabapentin was developed as a GABA analog, it is neither a GABA agonist nor does it inhibit the uptake or degradation of GABA.
-Gabapentin is thought to bind to the α2δ1 subunit of Ca2+ channels that affect Ca2+ currents that are widely distributed in the brain and spinal cord.
-This may explain the benefit of gabapentin in seizures, pain, and multiple disorders.28
+Gabapentin is thought to bind to the α2δ1 subunit of Ca2+ channels, which affect Ca2+ currents that are widely distributed in the brain and spinal cord.
+This may explain the benefit of gabapentin in seizures, pain and several disorders.28

 • Vitamin D329

-• Electroconvulsive therapy should have a GABA agonist effect30
+• Electroconvulsive therapy is said to have a GABA-agonistic effect30

 3.2.
 GABA antagonists (inhibitory)